stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 We have already learned about one such occasion: Catch-all patterns.
-If a variable in a pattern match is not used on the right hand side, we can't just drop it, as this would make it impossible for Idris, which of several arguments we were planning to drop, but we can use an underscore as a placeholder instead:
+If a variable in a pattern match is not used on the right hand side, we can't just drop it, as this would make it impossible for Idris to know, which of several arguments we were planning to drop, but we can use an underscore as a placeholder instead:

 ```idris